blockworks-foundation/lite-rpc/docs/tasks.md

 - Tx RPC call: get Tx + Status
 - History getBlock: integrate block index or/and call Faithful service
 - History getBlocks: query indexes or add Faithful service call.
+        - define if we use Triton blocks index or ask Triton to implement getBlocks.
 - History other calls: implements the other history call.
 - Cluster processing: cluster data processing implementation.
     - cluster data